-The reason that hard boiling eggs for your dog is the suggested cooking method, instead of preparing them other ways (scrambled, over easy, over hard, etc.), is that it is the easiest and cleanest preparation method, and there is no need to add any extra fats, spices or other ingredients.
+The reason that hard boiling eggs for your dog are the suggested cooking method, instead of preparing them other ways (scrambled, over easy, over hard, etc.), is that it is the easiest and cleanest preparation method, and there is no need to add any extra fats, spices or other ingredients.

-Of course, if you do not want to feed your dog hard boiled eggs, but want them to receive the benefits listed below, you can poach or scramble the eggs, but remember not to add any additional ingredients.
+Of course, if you do not want to feed your dog hard-boiled eggs but want them to receive the benefits listed below, you can poach or scramble the eggs, but remember not to add any additional ingredients.

-The Benefits of Hard Boiled Eggs for Dogs
+The Benefits of Hard-Boiled Eggs for Dogs

 Good source of calcium, selenium, and riboflavin.
-Eggs promote strong, healthy bones because the contain the calcium that dogs need.
+Eggs promote strong, healthy bones because they contain the calcium that dogs need.

-By providing your dog with fatty acids and essential amino acids you will help strengthen their hair as well as improve the quality and look of their coat.
+By providing your dog with fatty acids and essential amino acids, you will help strengthen their hair and improve the quality and look of their coat.

 If you want to use eggs as an occasional meal replacement or if your dog is sick, it is recommended to ask your veterinarian or a canine nutritionist how many eggs it would take to be a proper meal substitution.

 Shell Or No Shell?

 Studies have shown that eggshells contain an excellent source of protein and calcium, which are great for developing strong bones and teeth in canines.

-Once the egg has been properly hard boiled and cooled, you can serve the shell to your dog by simply crushing it into smaller pieces after it has been peeled from the egg.
+Once the egg has been properly hard-boiled and cooled, you can serve the shell to your dog by simply crushing it into smaller pieces after it has been peeled from the egg.

 Then, sprinkle the shells over your pup’s regular food source for extra nutrition.
-You do not have to feed all of the shell to your dog at one time.
+You do not have to feed all of the shots to your dog at one time.